 4. Discussion

-4.1 Corrosion mechanism
+4.1 Lacking of intergranular attacking

 Before discussing how radiation affects the corrosion of SS316L in liquid lead, it is crucial to discuss the corrosion mechanism itself.

 Firstly, as observed in Fig. 9, lead penetration occurs preferentially in a transgranular manner rather than intergranularly.
 This behavior could be attributed to the ferritization at GBs, as illustrated in the EBSD phase image in Fig. 14(b), where the BCC phase aligns with the GBs, while the FCC phase constitutes the substrate.

-This ferritization at GBs could be induced by the Ni leaching out at the interface when exposed to liquid Pb-4Bi, as the liquid Pb-4Bi serves as the medium to transporting the Ni at surface to liquid Pb-4Bi.
-This transport would cause a concentration gradient of Ni which leads to diffusion of Ni from the region away from interface.
-While compared to bulk diffusion, the GBs diffusion would be readily more.
-This far away ferritization at GBs can be supported by the

-This ferritization at the GBs is unlikely to be induced by corrosion; rather, it may be a result of temperature effects.
-This is supported by the presence of ferritization at GBs far from the lead-corroded side, as seen in Fig. 14(g), which is located nearly 20 μm away from the lead-corroded region.
-The temperature-dependent diffusion process can be described by the following equation:
+This ferritization at GBs could be induced by the selective leaching of Ni at the solid-liquid interface when exposed to liquid Pb-4Bi.
+Ni, having a higher solubility in Pb-4Bi compared to Cr and Fe, is preferentially dissolved from the interface into the liquid metal.
+This results in a concentration gradient of Ni at solid-liquid interface that drives the diffusion of Ni from regions further away from the interface toward the interface..
+While compared to bulk diffusion, the GBs diffusion would be more viable due to the lower energy barrier at GBs than in bulk.
+This far away ferritization at GBs can be supported by the presence of ferritization at GBs far from the lead-corroded side, as seen in Fig. 14(h), which is located nearly 20 μm away from the lead-corroded region.
+The energy barrier-dependent diffusion process can be described by the following equation: